Azure/mec-app-solution-accelerator/docs/K8S_AKS_DEPLOYMENT.md

     ![kubectl minikube context](/docs/imgs/deploy/aks2.png)

-4. Extension prerequisites 4.
-Extension prerequisites

-4. Enable the Azure CLI extension for cluster extensions and install Dapr on AKS
+5. Enable the Azure CLI extension for cluster extensions and install Dapr on AKS

     You will also need the k8s-extension Azure CLI extension.
 Install this by running the following commands: